BALLYGOWAN FLUTE BAND

 Initially he started to study medicine but had no interest in anything other than music.
 He regularly read through scores in the Conservatoire, and by twenty years of age, was a keen writer and composer.
 In spite of his father’s advice, he abandoned medical studies and studied music privately under Lesueur.
 In 1826 he started attending the Conservatoire.
 Here he won the Prix de Rome at his fourth attempt; this gave him much needed income, with a commitment to study in Rome – something he did not particularly enjoy.

 He was to become a well respected and well travelled conductor although, strangely, he never held a permanent post.
-He was also a successful writer and critic -
+He was also a successful writer and critic - while he enjoyed this work, he would rather have been composing, but it was a welcome source of income.

 His best known work was his Symphonie Fantastique which he finished in 1830 – believed by many to be the best first symphony of all time, it is apparently autobiographical.
 Franz Lizst later transcribed it for piano so more people could hear it.